w3f/polkadot-wiki/docs/learn/learn-opengov.md

   manage parameters, admin and spending proposals.
 - The Public: All token holders who are not part of the Council or the Technical Committee.

-This system has functioned well over the first few years of operation, helping ensure appropriate usage of treasury funds and enabling timely upgrades and fixes.
-Like most early technologies, the systems and protocols must evolve as they mature to improve upon their shortcomings and keep up with modern advancements.
-For example, in Governance v1 all referenda carry the same weight as only one referenda can be voted on at a time and the voting period can last multiple weeks.
+Over the first few years of operation, Governance V1 ensured appropriate usage of treasury funds and enabled timely upgrades and fixes.
+Like most early technologies, protocols must evolve as they mature to improve upon their shortcomings and keep up with modern advancements.
+In Governance V1 all referenda carried the same weight as only one referenda could be voted on at a time and the voting period could last multiple weeks.
 This resulted in the system favoring careful consideration of very few proposals, as opposed to broad consideration of many.

 OpenGov changes how the practical means of day-to-day decisions are made, making the repercussions of referenda better scoped and agile in order to increase the number of collective decisions the system is able to make.

-The following content will begin by walking through many of the core principles of governance on the
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network.
-It is important to understand the roots of [Governance v1](./learn-governance.md) to better understand the direction of OpenGov.

 The following content is focused on what the new OpenGov version brings to the governance on
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, and on the main differences with